9.10.1-U1 still sets kern.vty to "sc" in scenarios where "vt" is needed

 Correct, the "beadm activate" runs in the context of the current system.
 So it would take two updates to fix, or boot into the new BE, and then do something with boot environments.
 (It doesn't really matter what -- activate the previous one, and then re-activate the current one, and then reboot.)

-#7 Updated by Kris Moore about 4 years ago
+#7 Updated by Kris Moore over 4 years ago

 Do you think we should do something to the updater to touch the BE's in order to trigger that post-update "refresh" of grub.cfg?
 Otherwise I can see it keep biting us if a fix goes out to GRUB that really doesn't get applied until the 2nd update (or manual BE touching occurs).

-#8 Updated by Sean Fagan about 4 years ago
+#8 Updated by Sean Fagan over 4 years ago

 - Assignee changed from Sean Fagan to Kris Moore